mstksg/talks/lambdaconf-2017/dependent-types/dependent-types.md

 > - Haskell is all about the compiler helping guide you write your code.
 But how  much did the compiler help there?
 > - How can the "shape" of the matrices guide our programming?
+> - We basically rely on naming conventions to make sure we write our code correctly.

 ## Haskell Red Flags